LaunchCodeEducation/linux/content/git/walkthrough/git-branching/index.md

 - `git checkout -b new-branch-name`: Create and checkout to a new branch with identical files and directories as the master branch

 {{% notice note %}}
 When you "checkout" from master you are effectively creating a new branch with identical files and directories to the master branch.
 If you were to checkout from a different branch you would be working with code from that specific branch (which most likely wont have been merged with master yet).
-The above is also a shortened way of creating a new branch with `git branch new-branch` >> `git checkout new-branch`
+The command `git checkout -b new-branch-name` is also a shortened way of running the following commands: `git branch new-branch` >> `git checkout new-branch`
 {{% /notice %}}

 ### Branch Diagram